The Winterthur Library

 ORGANIZATION

 The papers have been divided into four series.
 Series I includes correspondence, catalogs, and materials for miscellaneous articles, in Boxes 1-8 and 22-23, and copies of Norman-Wilcox’s newspaper articles in Boxes 9-21.
 Materials removed from a scrapbook are in Box 23.
-Some of Grace’s papers are mixed into Series I, but mostly they are Gregor’s papers.
-Series II consists of the keepsake books, in Boxes 24-32, and the keepsake poems in Box 33.
+Some of Grace’s papers are mixed into Series I, but mostly these are Gregor’s papers.
+Series II consists of the keepsake books, in Boxes 24-32, the keepsake poems in Box 33, and keepsake objects in Box 34.
 Series III are Grace Norman-Wilcox’s papers on Oriental (mostly Chinese) art.
 Series IV is one box of files related to Mr. Norman-Wilcox’s work for Tryon Palace.

 PROVENANCE